keptn/keptn.github.io/content/docs/install/helm-install/index.md

 ## Confirm Installation

-After you issue the **helm install** command, it takes a couple minutes for the installation to finish.
+After you issue the **helm install** command, it takes a couple of minutes for the installation to finish.
 Use the following command to watch the progress:

 ```